naschorr/formula1-stats-bot/README.md

 - Handle connection error with an immediate re-request?
 Need to confirm that praw doesn't already do this.

-- Dynamically change the wait time between requests based on frequency of new comments?
+- Dynamically change the wait time between requests based on frequency of new comments.